jiawenliu/AdaptivityAnalysis/popl2024/rebuttal/response_2024.md

 Thanks for your detailed suggestion.

 Detailed comments for authors
 -----------------------------
 (1) A high-level question I had is as follows: is it possible to describe the approach in the simple steps I describe above? is there any more nuance than the above description?
 If so, you could plainly state it that way, and your paper will still be a useful contribution.
 I think you have a lot of notation to capture control and data dependence etc which are well-known concepts and there is no need to describe these in the level of detail you have done.

-Yes, it is. agree that we can save more space by omitting some well-know control and data dependence to add more examples for better presentation.
+Yes, this is definitely a good summary.
+We will improve the presentation by omitting some of the well-known concepts as pointed out by the reviewer.

 (2) In Table 3, can you add an extra column for the actual generalization error?
 How would you estimate the actual generalization error?

-Yes, we will.   @Jiawen, can you describe how we estimate the generation error?
+Yes, we will add the actual generalization error.   @Jiawen, can you describe how we estimate the generation error?

 (4) Is there value in combining different mechanisms for different queries.
 That is, use split data for some queries, gaussian noise for some queries etc.

-Not sure if it is possible.  @Marco
+This is something we plan to explore in the future.
+In principle, instead of the adaptivity of a set of queries to be just a number, one could also consider the dependency graph directly and try to identify sets of dependent queries and sets of independent queries and then apply to different sets different mechanisms.
+However, there are some practical trae-offs between the complexity of this approach and the gain in generalization that one needs to understand in order to say if this is useful in practice.

 (3) In Table 2 it will be good to also add the actual adaptivity (as in Table 1) - - it will make it easier to compare, rather than flip back and forth with Table 1.
-Agree.

 Thanks for the suggestion.
+We will add it.

 Review C